-The City should consider implementing a special events recycling program in partnership with the Canadian Beverage Container Recycling Association who could provide funding for the easy to recycle materials during special events.
+The City should consider implementing a special events recycling program in partnership with the Canadian Beverage Container Recycling Association who could provide funding for the initiative.
+The initial focus of the program should be to capture beverage containers and other easy to recycle materials during special events.

-$^{^{\}rm 31}$ http://winnipeg.ca/cms/ehs/pdfs/tempfsespecialeventsguidlines.pdf initiative.
-The initial focus of the program should be to capture beverage containers and other
+31 http://winnipeg.ca/cms/ehs/pdfs/tempfsespecialeventsguidlines.pdf